stjudecloud/docs/source/guides/data/data-request.rst

 .. image:: resources/data-request-7.png

 5. Now, you have successfully submitted your data request.
 Your request will be sent to a committee to be evaluated.
-If you would like to see the protocols for request approval, you can see them in our :ref:`committee-protocols` doucmentation.
+If you would like to see the protocols for request approval, you can see them in our :ref:`committee-protocols` documentation.